-Analyses of mean Sea Level Pressure (MSLP) from the ECMWF boundary data are shown in Figure 3a and 3b, corresponding to the simulation time and 24 hours later.
-The situation was dominated by a high-pressure system situated over the main area at initial time (Figure 3b), which moved slowly toward southwest (Figure 3b).
+[23] Analyses of mean Sea Level Pressure (MSLP) from the ECMWF boundary data are shown in Figures 3a and 3b, corresponding to the initial simulation time and 24 hours later.
+The situation was dominated by a high-pressure system situated over the main area at initial time (Figure 3a), which moved slowly toward southwest (Figure 3b).
 Only small pressure gradients were presented in the Finnskogen area during this period, leading to observations of low or moderate winds near the surface.
-We therefore assume that the meteorological conditions in the boundary layer at the inner domain mostly were forced by the physical processes described in Eq.
-5, and less by large synoptical scale.
+We therefore assume that the meteorological conditions in the boundary layer at the inner domain mostly were forced by the physical processes described in equation (5), and less by synoptical scale.